 Consistent external messaging is an essential component of truthful communication.
-To achieve consistency across official communication channels, FIT's external communications are centralized through two offices: The Division of Communications and External Relations (CER) for most official communications and the Office of Human Resources (OHR) for recruitment efforts.
-While internal communication is less centralized at FIT, it is nonetheless subject to the same FIT policies, where applicable, and held to similarly high standards of ethics and integrity.
+To achieve consistency across official communication channels, FIT's external communications are centralized through two offices: The Division of Communications and External Relations (CER) for most official communications and the Office of Human Resources (OHR) for employee recruitment efforts.
+All communications - both external and internal -- are subject to the same FIT policies and held to similarly high standards of ethics and integrity.
 In terms of external communications to prospective students and families, CER works in concert with the Office of Admissions and Strategic Recruitment (which includes both undergraduate and graduate operations) to coordinate and maintain consistency across published materials and digital communications, including recruitment viewbooks, brochures for college/graduate fairs, direct mail pieces, social media and website promotion of open houses and/or information sessions.

-FIT's website is the primary venue for presenting the college to both the public and the FIT community, and the work of collecting, creating, assessing, managing, and updating information that appears on the website is done with transparency, honesty, and high ethical standards.
+FIT's website, which was completely redesigned and relaunched in November of 2021, is the primary venue for presenting the college to both the public and the FIT community, and the work of collecting, creating, assessing, managing, and updating information that appears on the website is done with transparency, honesty, and high ethical standards.
 In addition to compliance with federal, state, and municipal laws and regulations, there are a number of important ethical standards that are relevant to the website, which are overseen by CER.
 For example, the website must meet minimum web accessibility guidelines, and sensitive or confidential information must be safeguarded.
 Also, no copyright, trademark, or licensing violations are permitted on the college website or any other official communication channel (Web Content Policy).
+FIT's intranet, MyFIT, provides information and resources needed by the faculty, staff, and students, related to administrative issues as well as links to portals for personal information, such as pay stubs and grades.

-Another mode for communications is FIT's mobile app.
+Another mode for communications is FIT's mobile app, overseen by the Information Technology division.
 Available for both Apple and Android users, the app contains a variety of resources for current students, including password-protected access to grades, eBills, the FIT Campus Card, and the Student Rights and Responsibilities information.
 The Graduate and Undergraduate Catalogs, course schedule, academic calendar and events list can all be accessed using the app.
-Notifications can be set so that users receive them anytime there are important news or announcements.
+Notifications can be set so that users receive important news or announcements.

 FIT Newsroom is another significant communication vehicle for both internal and external communications.
-Every two weeks, all members of the community receive Newsroom Direct, an interactive newsletter that readers can click on to read the highlights about FIT events, faculty, and students (see Newsroom Direct Examples).
+Newsroom Direct is published weekly during the fall and spring semesters and bi-weekly during the summer semesters and contains highlights about FIT events, student activities, and faculty accomplishments.
+It is sent to employees and by sign-up to students, parents, and the public.
+It currently has nearly 10,000 subscribers, as approximately 7,000 have signed up in addition to employees (see Newsroom Direct Examples).
 The same ethical standards that apply to other college communications also apply to the practices employed by CER staff who work on Newsroom.
 The FIT Newsroom webpage maintains continuously updated feeds about the college, students, faculty, alumni, and The Museum at FIT.
 The website also contains a comprehensive event calendar; interested parties can subscribe to receive regular updates.